dineshsairallapalli/20-DOF-Humanoid-lipm-MPC/README.md

 * **Proportional-Derivative (PD) Control**: For low-level joint tracking.
 * **MuJoCo**: High-performance physics engine.

-The entire system is implemented in Python and tested under **Windows 10/11** using MuJoCo 2.x.
+The entire system is implemented in Python and tested under **Windows 10/11** using MuJoCo.

 ---